ibm-cloud-docs/storage-scale/config-setup-symph-cluster.md

 ## Introduction
 {: #scale-ad-auth-intro}

 You can configure IBM Spectrum Symphony to use Active Directory (AD) server as the primary directory service for user authentication.
 The document outlines step-by-step procedures for installing and configuring Active Directory and DNS Server on a Windows Server 2019 using PowerShell.
-It covers the process of connecting RHEL 8.4 OS-based Symphony Cluster node directly to AD using Samba Winbind, to ensure that there is encryption compatibility, and joining it to an Active Directory domain.
+It covers the process of connecting RHEL 8.4 OS-based Symphony Cluster node directly to AD using Samba Winbind to ensure that there is encryption compatibility, and joining it to an Active Directory domain.

 The purpose of this documentation is to enable system administrators to seamlessly configure IBM Spectrum Symphony with Active Directory for user authentication, allowing for efficient user management and access control.